 Our study incorporated a representative sample of the Australian public.
 However, some topics may be more relevant to particular communities.
-Future community-or place-based research will therefore be more targeted.
+Future community- or place-based research will therefore be more targeted.
 It will involve identifying places where a particular synthetic biology technology could help in addressing a problem.
 Researchers would engage with local people to understand their views about using new technologies to tackle problems directly affecting them.

-This direct engagement will help communities, government and researchers decide whether, and how best, to deliver evidence-based programs to improve the treatment of animals.
+This direct engagement will help communities, government and researchers decide whether, and how best, to deliver evidence-based programs to manage invasive species.